-Though it is natural to feel that something has gone wrong with your workflow when the Timeline presents issues during XML migration, it is important to remember that this is a completely normal and anticipated stage of post-production.
-It is encountered in projects of all calibers and it stems from the fact that no single migration standard exists among the dozens of applications that you may use when collaborating on a film project.
+Although it's natural to feel that something has gone wrong with your workflow when the timeline presents issues during XML migration, it is important to remember that this is a completely normal and anticipated stage of postproduction.
+It is encountered in projects of all calibers and stems from the fact that no single migration standard exists among the dozens of applications that you may use when collaborating on a film project.

-One of the major advantages of performing your entire post-production workflow in DaVinci Resolve is its substantial reduction of migration and project management issues.
-An edit can be ingested, edited, graded and delivered without the need to be conformed.
+One of the major advantages of performing your entire postproduction workflow in DaVinci Resolve is its substantial reduction of migration and project management issues.
+An edit can be ingested, edited, graded, and delivered without the need to be conformed.